higlass/higlass/CONTRIBUTING.md

 ### Pull Request Checklist ✅

 - Ensure that the title of incomplete pull requests starts with `[WIP]` (work in progress)
-- Ensure that your pull request answers all questions provided in the [pull request template](PULL_REQUEST_TEMPLATE.md).
+- Ensure that your pull request answers the relevant questions in the [pull request template](PULL_REQUEST_TEMPLATE.md).
 - Ensure that your pull requests successfully passes all continuous integration tests on [TravisCI](https://travis-ci.org/higlass).

 ## Coding Style 🎨